Images in PDFKit

 Adding images to PDFKit documents is an easy task.
 Just pass an image path, buffer, or data uri with base64 encoded data to

-method along with some optional arguments.
+the image method along with some optional arguments.
 PDFKit supports the

 JPEG and PNG formats.
 If an X and Y position are not provided, the image is